g5ostXa/hyprarch2/README.md

 ## ⚙️ Setup and installation
 > [!IMPORTANT]
 > - The installation process is devided in 2 main steps, both of which are essential.
-The first step is the installation of arch-base and the second step is the installation of hyprarch2 on top of arch.
+The first step is the installation of Arch (minimal) and the second step is the installation of hyprland on top of arch.
 > - If installing in virt-manager, please verify that **_3D acceleration_** is enabled in **_Video Virtio_** and the **_Listen type_** is set to **_None_** in **_Display Spice_**.
-> - To install arch manually, refer to the [arch-base install](https://github.com/g5ostXa/hyprarch2/blob/master/docs/archbase/arch-lvm-luks.md) guide.
+> - To install arch manually, please refer to the [arch-base install](https://github.com/g5ostXa/hyprarch2/blob/master/docs/archbase/arch-lvm-luks.md) guide.
 Alternatively, you can simply run [archinstall](https://github.com/archlinux/archinstall) from the archiso to install arch the easy way.
 > - Before installing [hyprarch2](https://github.com/g5ostXa/hyprarch2), please make sure that all needed dependencies are installed:
 ```
 $ sudo pacman -S --needed --noconfirm wireless_tools dialog os-prober mtools dosfstools base-devel git reflector xdg-utils xdg-user-dirs gum dnsmasq htop fastfetch